avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 When you're comparing against boolean variables, It's better that we the target as a binary matrix rather than the whole grayscale range.

 In this attempt, I simply rounded these grayscale values to 0s and 1s.
-This was a mistake as it removed a lot of image details.
+This was a mistake as it washed away a lot of details.

 ![](/uploads/screenshot-from-2021-02-23-18-39-11.png)

-We could just not round at all, and compare against the grayscale version.
-There is a better way.
+We could just not round at all and compare against the grayscale version, but there is a better way.

-## Garden of Eden
+## Garden of Eden States

 Not every random matrix of 0s and 1s are a valid Game of Life state.
 States that can never be an nth generation (n>0) of any cellular automata are called Garden of Edens.
 It is almost impossible that our monochrome-rounded Mona Lisa is a valid Game of Life generation.
 We can only hope to have a solution that's approximately close to the target.